Prescription Drug Trafficking Crimes

 Aggregate Weight of the Drug and Any Mixture Containing the Drug

 The cause of the problem is that the prosecution is based on the “aggregate weight” of the drug and any mixture containing the drug instead of the actual weight of the drug which is a fraction of the aggregate weight.

 For instance, a prescription for Vicodin may contain 10 milligrams of hydrocodone and 500 millgrams of acetaminophen sold under brand name Tylenol.
-Thus, if the person has a prescription bottle containing 90 pills, the total amount of the controlled substance is actually only 90 milligrams, but under the statutory scheme, the aggregate weight is approximately 45 grams which carries with it a twenty-five year minimum mandatory prison sentence.
+So if the person has a prescription bottle containing 90 pills, the total amount of the controlled substance is actually only 90 milligrams, but under the statutory scheme, the aggregate weight is approximately 45 grams which carries with it a twenty-five-year minimum mandatory prison sentence.

 For individuals who were lawfully prescribed the drug, and then became increasing tolerant and dependent on the medication, Florida’s laws against possession and trafficking prescription medication are shockingly severe.
 Recent appellate opinions have been critical of the drug trafficking laws as drafted by the Florida legislature because of the absurd results and unintended consequences.